mindspore-ai/docs/tutorials/experts/source_en/parallel/pipeline_parallel.md

 To enable pipeline parallelism, you need to add the following configurations to the training script:

 - Set `pipeline_stages` in `set_auto_parallel_context` to specify the total number of `stages`.
-- Set the `SEMI_AUTO_PARALLEL` mode.
-Currently, the pipeline parallelism supports only this mode.
 - Define the LossCell.
 In this example, the `nn.WithLossCell` API is called.
 - Finally, wrap the LossCell with `PipelineCell`, and specify the Micro_batch size.
 To improve machine utilization, MindSpore divides Mini_batch into finer-grained Micro_batch to streamline the entire cluster.
 The final loss value is the sum of the loss values computed by all Micro_batch.
 The size of Micro_batch must be greater than or equal to the number of `stages`.